sindre-gangeskar/shadps4-alchemist/README.md

 - Linux and MacOS Support
 - Drag'n drop functionality for installing mods
 - Creating mods that maintains the proper structure and relative path to the files in question
+- Improved conflict detection - Notify which mod is conflicting when attempting to enable a mod
 - And more

 ### Install
 Please see the [**releases**](https://github.com/sindre-gangeskar/shadps4-alchemist/releases) section for the latest builds available.

+### Instructions
+Follow the instructions for installing a mod by visiting [**Instructions**](./documents/Instructions.md)

 ### How does it work in terms of installing mods?
 - It renames the original file to keep things non-destructive with a prefix of an underscore "_".